-Complete Visibility Critical for Healthcare WiFi Networks
+Complete Visibility Critical for Healthcare Wi-Fi Networks

 It’s easier to solve problems when you have all the information.
-This is as true for WiFi network issues as it is for anything else.
+This is as true for Wi-Fi network issues as it is for anything else.
 But what does it mean to have all the information?
-In the world of IT, this is known as complete visibility and it’s a key capability for healthcare organizations that want optimized, secure, issue-free WiFi networks.
+In the world of IT, this is known as complete visibility and it’s a key capability for healthcare organizations that want optimized, secure, issue-free Wi-Fi networks.

-With healthcare networks consisting of hundreds or thousands of connected devices, it’s impossible for human IT teams to monitor and analyze the performance and health of every device every second of the day.
+With healthcare networks consisting of hundreds or thousands of connected devices, it’s impossible for human IT teams to analyze the performance and health of every device every second of the day.
 However, this is what is needed for complete visibility.

-WiFi automation solutions automate the analytics processes necessary for complete visibility.
+Wi-Fi optimization solutions automate the analytics processes necessary for complete visibility.
 This means that IT teams have complete visibility immediately, in real-time, at all times.

 Let’s break down what that looks like.